Publish your first doc in 60 seconds

 opendocs whoami |

-Sanity-check your logged-in user + active workspace |
+Sanity-check your logged-in user, active workspace, and active project |

 opendocs workspace list / use |